Manifold & Manifold with Boundary

 is a closed subset of Euclidean space, thus the topological requirements are satisfied.
 Define the following two maps: as follows: We write as where and , we take and .
 Then we have

-be an -dimensional manifold.
-An atlas for is differentiable or smooth if for every and in , the map is smooth, thus a diffeomorphism, as a map between open subsets of .
+and are compatible if is a diffeomorphism.
+Let be an -dimensional manifold.
+An atlas for is differentiable or smooth if for every and in , the map and are compatible.

 Two differentiable atlases